Search This Blog

 Albizia julibrissin - Silk tree

 The Silk tree or Mimosa tree is a fast growing small to medium deciduous tree commonly planted in Santa Cruz.
 Growing to 30' tall with an upright vase shape to a wide spreading umbrella habit, with horizontally layered branches on which the flowers are borne.
 Trees bloom in summer.
 They quickly lose all their foliage in fall and are late to leaf out.
-If you google Albizia you will see its most common websites discuss its invasiveness.
+If you google Albizia you will see it's most common websites discuss its invasiveness.

 Leaves are deciduous, alternate, bipinnately compound, 18-20" long, each of the 20 or so lateral leaflets is also compound with 40 to 60 tiny 1/4" long linear leaflets.